stethoscope-js/stethoscope/README.md

   - googleFit
 ```

 All sensitive information required, such as API keys, are provided as environment variables.
+These are stored as GitHub repository secrets (see [Creating and storing encrypted secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)).

 ### <img alt="" src="https://cdn.worldvectorlogo.com/logos/spotify-2.svg" width="16"> Spotify